Day one - Newport

 Shoppers like browsing along the Victorian Arcades, home to many of Cardiff’s individual and unique shops.
 For 21st century shopping, many of the big brands are located in the St David's 2 shopping mall.

 Cardiff Bay today is the vibrant waterfront area with a mix of shops, bars and restaurants.
 Wales Millennium Centre has already established its reputation as a unique and lively performing arts centre.
 Visitors come from all over the world to enjoy performances ranging from blockbuster West End musicals, Welsh National Opera, ballet and stand up comedy.
+Behind the scenes tours are offered on Friday at selected times for up to 20 clients.
+However, they can also be arranged on request for a minimum of 10.
+End the day with a performance at the centre.
 Discounts are available for pre-booked groups of 10 or more.

 A river with a boat and a large sports stadium behind.